 It is the policy of all HealthChoice MCOs not to discriminate on the basis of race, color, national origin, sex, age or disability.
-MCOs have adopted internal grievance procedures providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 1557 of the Affordable Care Act (42 U.S.C.
+MCOs have adopted an internal grievance procedures providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 1557 of the Affordable Care Act (42 U.S.C.
 18116) and its implementing regulations at 45 CFR part 92, issued by the U.S. Department of Health and Human Services.
-Section 1557 prohibits discrimination on the basis of race, color, national origin, sex, age or disability in certain health programs and activities.
-Section 1557 and its implementing regulations may be examined in the office of each MCO's nondiscrimination coordinator who has been designated to coordinate the efforts of each MCO in order to comply with Section 1557.
+Section 1557 prohibits discrimination based on race, color, national origin, sex, age or disability in certain health programs and activities.
+Section 1557 and its implementing regulations may be examined in the office of each MCO's nondiscrimination coordinator who has been designated to coordinate the efforts of each MCO to comply with Section 1557.

-Any person who believes someone has been subjected to discrimination on the basis of race, color, national origin, sex, age or disability may file a grievance under this procedure.
+Any person who believes someone has been subjected to discrimination based on race, color, national origin, sex, age or disability may file a grievance under this procedure.
 It is against the law for an MCO to retaliate against anyone who opposes discrimination, files a grievance, or participates in the investigation of a grievance.